 I need to give something back, Lightsong thought.
 Even if it’s something useless.

-They passed through several more rooms of red and gold.
-They had doors on all four sides, allowing for a pathway in any direction, should he desire.
-Near the eastern side of the square palace, they found a room that broke the mold.
-It was about four rooms wide, and was completely white--something very unusual in Hallendran.
+They passed through several more rooms of red and gold, most of which had doors on all four sides, allowing for a pathway in any direction.
+Near the eastern side of the palace, however, they entered a long, thin hallway.
+It was completely white--something very unusual in Hallandren.

 The walls of the white room were lined with paintings and poems.
-Lightsong stepped inside, the servants staying outside, only Llarimar joining him as he stepped up to the first painting.
+Lightsong stepped inside, the servants staying outside, only Llarimar joining him as Lightsong stepped up to the first painting.

 “Well?”
 Llarimar asked.

-It was a pastoral painting, of the jungle, with palm trees spread and merging with more wide-leafed plants.
-There were some of both kinds in the courtyards around the Court of Gods, which was why Lightsong recognized them.
+It was a pastoral painting of the jungle, with drooping palms and colorful flowers.
+There were some of these plants in the courtyards around the Court of Gods, which was why Lightsong recognized them.
 After all, he’d never actually been to the jungle.
-He’d rarey even left the Court of Gods, entering the city.

-“It’s all right,” Lightsong said, in reference to the painting.
+“It’s all right,” Lightsong said.
 “Not my favorite.
 Makes me think of the jungle.
 I kind of wish I could visit.”

 Llarimar raised an eyebrow.